mcgoo/vcpkg-rs/README.md

 }
 ```

 See the crate [documentation](https://docs.rs/vcpkg) for more information.
+See [cargo-vcpkg](https://crates.io/crates/cargo-vcpkg) for a convenient way of creating a vcpkg installation.

 ## License